pitastrudl/wekanwiki/Keycloak---OIDC-Integration.md

-Outstanding Bug: When the user is registered, in the users entry in the mongo database,  the following "profile" item is not being created "boardView" with value of "board-view-lists"  Creating the entry manually resolves the issue.
+Outstanding Bug: When the user is registered, in the users table of the mongo database,  the following "profile" item is not being created "boardView" with value of "board-view-lists"  Creating the entry manually resolves the issue.

-Environment Variables that need to be set in your Wekan container:
+Environment Variables that need to be set in your Wekan environment:

 * OAUTH2_ENABLE = TRUE
 * OAUTH2_CLIENT_ID = `<Keycloak create Client ID>`